NicoSwag/radiance-notes/Locations/Locations on Goetia/Goetia.md

 A more "out there" planet.
 Maybe kinda like Ooo from adventure time.
+Ruled by [[Anna]].

 Sublocations:
 Funky City